alexbrave/NAD_A3/Server README.txt

 Authors: Andrey Takhtamirov and Alex Braverman

 This is the README for the server.py application.
-This is a server which can accept multiple clients at a time over TCP and allows logging to files.
+This is a server which can accept multiple clients at a time over TCP and allows logging to a file.
 The client's message must be of proper format.